redlibrarian/redlibrarian.github.io/_posts/2017-12-13-review-endnotes-1.markdown

 Necessity*, but I think that there's plenty to engage with here.

 *Endnotes 1* isn't really written by the Endnotes collective, as issues 2 - 4 are.
-Other than a brief introduction and conclusiong, the text is composed of articles in a debate between Gilles Dauv&eacute; and the group Th&eacute;orie Communiste, which took place between 1998 and approximately 2008, over the categorization of and reasons for "failed"
+Other than a brief introduction and conclusion, the text is composed of articles in a debate between Gilles Dauv&eacute; and the group Th&eacute;orie Communiste, which took place between 1998 and approximately 2008, over the categorization of and reasons for "failed"